smooth80/bouncer.js/README.md

 # Bouncer🚀

-A simple multiple room manager for socket.io on express.
+A simple multiple room manager for micro-WebSockets.

 ## General use case

-- you're only able to spawn one process and you'd like to have an `express` app with whatever framework,
+- You're only able to spawn one process and you'd like to have an app with rooms.
-- at the same time spawn X number of scalable microservices that use `node` and can connect `socket.io` (websockets).
+- At the same time spawn X number of scalable microservices that can connect as websockets\*.

+\*) To do so, override default config.onMessage

 ## Common use case